OCN-682-UH/Kintigh-Final-Project/README.md

 ## Project Description

-This project develops an interactive Shiny application that visualizes how environmental drivers shape multispecies catch-per-unit-effort (CPUE) patterns in the Hawaiʻi deep set longline fishery.
+This project develops an interactive Shiny application that visualizes how environmental drivers shape multispecies catch-per-unit-effort (CPUE) patterns in the Hawaiʻi longline fishery.
 Using observer data paired with oceanographic variables, the app allows users to explore how CPUE varies across space, time, and environmental gradients for bigeye tuna and multiple billfish species.

 The data were aggregated into 5×5° spatial bins to meet confidentiality requirements and paired with daily satellite- and model-derived environmental predictors.